This project consisted of the full renovation of a house located in a building from 1956 with views of Retiro Park.

-This is a complete renovation of a house located in a 1956 building overlooking Retiro Park.
-The original distribution had a long corridor that crossed the entire house, generating a series of small rooms with proportions and forms that were not very functional.
+The original layout had a long hallway that ran through the entire house, creating a series of small rooms with proportions and shapes that were not very functional.

-The intervention frees up the floor plan, creating more open spaces and grouping complementary uses.
-Starting from a geometry that is not very orthogonal, we decided to rely on organic and curved shapes to generate connections in a subtle way, composing a central distributive core that gives access to all the rooms of the house, which now have more amplitude and luminosity.
-In the proposal, it was decided to respect the proportions and position of the main living room with a corner facade, free-standing circular section pillars and large openings that offer views of the Retiro Park.
+The intervention frees up the floor plan, creating more open spaces and grouping complementary uses together.
+Starting from a non-orthogonal geometry, we decided to rely on organic and curved shapes to subtly generate connections, composing a central distribution core that gives access to all the rooms of the house, which now have greater spaciousness and luminosity.
+In the proposal, it was decided to respect the proportions and position of the main living room with a corner facade, the circular section pillars, and the wide openings that offer views of Retiro Park.

-The house had to maintain a warm and pleasant appearance, neutral but without being impersonal.
-In the project we wanted to give protagonism to the structure, maintaining the exposed concrete surface, integrating pillars and hanging beams in the design of cabinets and ceilings.
-This combination of materials gives a contemporary look, more industrial and eclectic, which merges the existing elements with the renovated ones and gives a very modern look with a neutral and homogeneous chromaticism.
+The house had to maintain a warm and pleasant appearance, neutral but not impersonal.
+In the intervention, we wanted to emphasize the structure, maintaining the exposed concrete surface and integrating pillars and suspended beams in the design of cabinets and ceilings.
+This combination of materials gives a contemporary, more industrial and eclectic appearance that blends existing elements with the renewed ones and confers a very modern aesthetic with a neutral and homogeneous color scheme.